mars188/Series-of-metagenomic-workshops/README.md

 ### The dataset ###
 The data that we will use for this hands-on training was obtained from public repository recently published in the Microbiome by **Jeilu et al. 2025** [https://doi.org/10.1186/s40168-025-02276-7]
 Briefly, the study was undertaken for metagenomic profiling of airborne microbial communities from aircraft filters and face masks.
 This study compared the following four groups.

-- Aircraft filter
+- Aircraft filter (aircraft cabin filter was removed from a commercial airplane after 8039 h of usage)
-- Hospital
-- Travel
+- Travel (Face masks worn by air travelers)
+- Hospital (Face masks worn by healthcare professionals in a hospital)
-- Control (unworn)
+- Control (Unworn)

+For the sake of time and resources, we will be using the following two groups in this workshop to analyze the microbial profiling using this dataset.
+**- Aircraft filter**
+**- Control**

 We will be using the NYUAD High Performance Computing (HPC) cluster for this workshop, however, you can certainly run all of the analysis on any stand alone machine (server, personal laptop/Desktop etc.) provided that you have pre-installed the necessay software packages.